 Police officer observed the woman texting before the accident

 According to the WTNH report, a police officer witnessed the woman texting and driving shortly before her vehicle collided with the motorcycle.
 The impact of the collision caused the motorcycle to crash into an SUV.

 Other witnesses to the accident never saw the woman hit her brake lights.
 The motorcycle rider was pronounced dead a few days after the accident.

 A local police chief stated that these types of situations are avoidable.
 He also noted that cell phones should be placed in a glove compartment when driving to avoid the temptation to use them.

 It is increasingly evident that distracted driving is dangerous and can result in fatal accidents such as this one.
 The Federal Communication Commission states that mobile communications, such as using a cell phone or texting, are significantly related to a substantial increase in distracted driving.
-This results in a higher number of
+This results in a higher number of injuries and fatalities.

 The National Highway Traffic Safety Administration reports that 18 percent of all fatal accidents in 2010 were distracted driving-related, resulting in over 3,000 fatalities.
 Additionally, approximately 416,000 individuals suffered injuries in distracted driving-related accidents during the same year.

 Text messaging is one of the most serious forms of distracted driving

 Although a number of activities can be considered distracted driving, texting is one of the most serious.
 According to the Virginia Tech Transportation Institute, text messaging creates an accident risk 23 times worse than driving without distractions.